Create and deploy a Lambda Function in Node.js with AWS CDK

 };

-Deploy the Lambda function
+Deploy the Lambda Function on AWS

 cdk synth